cockroachdb/docs/cockroachcloud/create-your-cluster.md

 8 vCPU     | 1800
 16 vCPU    | 2000

-To change the hardware configuration after the cluster is created, you will have to [contact us](https://support.cockroachlabs.com/hc/en-us/requests/new).
+To change the hardware configuration after the cluster is created, [contact Support](https://support.cockroachlabs.com).

 See [Example](#example) for further guidance.